Guidance Notes for Job Applicants

 Welcome to the Council's guidance notes for job applicants.
 This page contains advice and guidance to help you apply for a job with the Council.

-The Council has a duty to ensure the suitability of everyone it employs in whatever capacity and that its recruitment procedures are robust and comply with all statutes and regulations.
+The Council has a duty to ensure the suitability of everyone it employs in whatever capacity and that its recruitment procedures are robust and comply with all legislation and regulations.

 To help the Council achieve these priorities and meet its statutory responsibilities, it is essential that all applicants especially those who will be working with children, young people or vulnerable adults are subject to vigorous recruitment procedures and pre-employment checks.

-Recruitment to posts working with children, young people and vulnerable adults is strictly controlled by statutes and regulations and those applying to work in this capacity will be subject to a criminal record check via the Criminal Record Bureau (CRB).
-This check provides a disclosure of any convictions, cautions, reprimands and final warnings and also makes checks against the Independent Safeguarding Authority (ISA) Children’s Barred List and the Vulnerable Adults’ Barred List.
+Recruitment to posts working with children, young people and vulnerable adults is strictly controlled by legislation/ regulations and those applying to work in this capacity will be subject to a criminal record check via the Disclosure and Barring Service (DBS).
+This check provides a disclosure of any convictions, cautions, reprimands and final warnings and also makes checks against the Disclosure and Barring Service Children’s and/or Adults Barred Lists, where appropriate.

 As part of the application process, you will be asked for your date of birth, dates of education, all previous employment information and if you have had any breaks in employment.
 This will ensure that the Council can establish a complete educational/employment history for you.
 You will be asked to account for any breaks in employment that you may have had.
 Your age will not be used as part of the selection process.
 However, there are certain jobs within the Council where there are age restrictions, for example you have to be aged 21 or over to work in a Children’s Home (Children’s Homes (Wales) Regulations 2002).
 Any age requirement will be detailed in the job pack.